aparij/soCareersScrape/README.md

 ##Scrape StackOverflow Careers website

+See the data on http://www.reallyhyped.com

 run with json file as output:

-scrapy crawl socareers  -o jobs.json
+`scrapy crawl socareers  -o jobs.json`